Inventua/nucleus-core/Documentation/Developers/topics/razor-views.md

 Your views can make use of [Nucleus view features](/api-documentation/Nucleus.ViewFeatures.xml/#asm-Nucleus-ViewFeatures) (tag helpers, html helpers and url helpers) to make it easier to interact with Nucleus.

 All parts of Nucleus (including extensions) can use jQuery and Bootstrap.
+You can use other UI frameworks too, as long as they are compatible with jQuery and Bootstrap.
+You will need to include third-party components in your install set and add code to load the relevant Javascript and/or CSS files.

 ## Settings Views
 Settings pages are displayed within the Nucleus administrative user interface.
 They are Razor views which render partial HTML.